ByteOtter/journey/content/posts/nazara/index.md

 Setting them up, putting them into a rack in our server room and configuring them, stuff like that.
 I also got insight in how we keep track and manage these machines.

 One of the tools we used was NetBox.
-A inventory and IPMI management tool, where we entered the machines IP addresses, name, hardware components, etc largely manually.
+A inventory and IPAM (IP address managemnet) tool, where we entered the machines IP addresses, name, hardware components, etc largely manually.

 That's where my teamlead and I came to an idea.
 I wanted to learn Rust and I am also a fan of automation.